richardbiely/gaia-ecs/README.md

 });
 ```

 A very important thing to remember is that iterating over components not present in the query is not supported.
-This is done to prevent various logic errors which might sneak in otherwise.
+This is done to prevent various logic errors which might sneak in otherwise.<br/>

-## Query iteration
-Iteration using the iterator gives you more expresive power and also opens doors for new kinds of optimizations.
+Iteration using the iterator gives you even more expresive power and also opens doors for new kinds of optimizations.
 ```cpp
 ecs::Query q = w.CreateQuery();
 q.All<Position, const Velocity>();